ionic-team/cs-portals-ecommerce-react-native/README.md

 For Android, the build task to copy web assets can be found in `packages/app/android/app/build.gradle`.
 The task is named `copyWebAssets`.

 For iOS, the build task can be found within the "Build Phases" of the "PortalsEcommerce" target.
 The task is named `Copy Web Assets`.

+Additional tasks exist to copy the contents of `packages/live-update/build` as part of the build process for both iOS and Android.